truenas/documentation/content/CORE/CORETutorials/JailsPluginsVMs/Jails/InstallingJailSoftware.md

 {{< toc >}}

 A jail is created with no software aside from the core packages installed as part of the selected version of FreeBSD.
-To install software in to a jail, go to the **Jails** screen and expand the jail entry.
+To install software into a jail, go to the **Jails** screen and expand the jail entry.
 Start the jail, then after the jail boots, click **SHELL**.

 ![JailsShellExample](/images/CORE/12.0/JailsShellExample.png "Jail Shell")